Algonquin Hotel: Camberley and Olympus ownership

 In March 1997, the partnership of Atlanta-based Camberley Hotel Company and Dallas-based Olympus Real Estate bought the Algonquin.
-The two companies paid $30 million for the hotel, which had 165 rooms at the time.
+The two companies paid $30 million for the hotel, which had 165 units at the time.
 The bedrooms were small by modern standards, and the Algonquin also had extremely slow elevators, mouse infestations, constant hot-water interruptions, and bad food.
 Camberley planned to renovate the hotel, raise nightly room rates from $180 to $200, and resell the Algonquin in five to seven years.
 The new owners were initially unaware of the hotel's historical significance, as Camberley president Ian Lloyd-Jones said: "We thought we were looking at a normal piece of real estate with a great location that had been underperforming in the hands of absentee owners for the last 10 years."
 The New York Observer wrote that, at the time of Camberley and Olympus's acquisition, "the publishing scene [had] long since dispersed".

 Camberley officials announced plans to spend $4 million on a "discreet" renovation of the entrance and lobby.
 Some hotel regulars wrote letters to Lloyd-Jones, daring him "to change a thing".
 Camberley hired Alexandra Champalimaud to design the renovation, which ultimately cost $5.5 million.
 The hotel's owners demolished the Rose Room to make way for an expansion of the lobby, and they added eight standard rooms and one suite.
-Natalie Ascensios was also commissioned to create painting of several Round Table members, which was then hung in the lobby.
+Natalie Ascencios was also commissioned to create a painting of several Round Table members, which was then hung in the lobby.
 By the beginning of the 21st century, the Algonquin was one of several boutique hotels on that block of 44th Street, along with the Iroquois, Mansfield, and Sofitel.
 Camberley and Olympus placed the hotel for sale in January 2001, receiving bids from about 20 potential buyers.
 The hotel saw decreases in visitation following the September 11 attacks in 2001.
 Bernard Goldberg, who had been in contract to buy the hotel at the time, canceled his plans following the attacks.